Developers report Facebook’s revised app review is slow and confusing

 When news broke in March that data analytics firm Cambridge Analytica had improperly used tens of millions of users’ data for ad targeting, it became clear that Facebook would have to make significant changes to its developer platform.
 The company quickly shut down its app review process, as well as a number of API endpoints.

 Two months later, Facebook CEO Mark Zuckerberg announced at the company’s annual WWDC conference that the process was opening back up, this time with tighter standards.
-The company gave developers with existing access to a handful of APIs, including Pages, Groups, Events, and Messenger a deadline of August 1 to resubmit their apps for review, or have their access to these APIs revoked.
+The company gave developers with existing access to a handful of APIs — including Pages, Groups, Events, and Messenger — a deadline of August 1 to resubmit their apps for review or have their access to these APIs revoked.

 “I know it hasn’t been easy being a developer these past couple months, and that’s probably an understatement,” Zuckerberg said.

 But the process for submitting apps for approval — which developers now have less than 24 hours to do — has remained rocky.
-On July 2, the company said it was completing Messenger bot reviews in an average of three days — but the review for apps looking to access Facebook Login, Pages API, and Groups API was taking an average of seven weeks.
+On July 2, the company said it was completing Messenger bot reviews in an average of three days — but the review process for apps looking to access Facebook Login, Pages API, and Groups API was taking an average of seven weeks.

 VentureBeat spoke with six developers who had been through the app review since the company reopened the process in May.
-Three got their app approved and said the process took anywhere from three days to two months — consistent with what Facebook told developers to expect.
-But three were still waiting for their apps to be approved about two months, one month, and two weeks, respectively, after submitting their applications.
+Three got their apps approved and said the process took anywhere from three days to two months — consistent with what Facebook told developers to expect.
+But three were still waiting for their apps to be approved after submitting their applications approximately two months, one month, and two weeks ago, respectively.

 “While the review is pending, we still have access to permissions they granted us in the past.
 However, I need a new permission to release a new feature,” Nicolas Le Roux, creator of a newsletter bot for Messenger called Botletter, told VentureBeat.
 Botletter’s review has been pending for two months.